zboxfs/zbox/CONTRIBUTING.md

 ### Run fuzz test

-Zbox contains fuzz test, which is included in the integration test suite.
+ZboxFS contains fuzz test, which is included in the integration test suite.
 To save test time, the default number of fuzz test iteration is very low.
 You can increase the number of batch and round by modifing the [fuzz.rs](tests/fuzz.rs) file to perform intensive fuzz test.